jonkemp/gulp-useref/CONTRIBUTING.md

 # Contributing to gulp-useref

+First, thanks for your initiative to help out!
+One of the reasons that open source is so great is because of the eagerness of others to help.

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.